 In This Article

-- What Are the Advantages of Particle Boards?
+- What Are the Advantages and Disadvantages of Particle Board?

 - Where to Use Particle Board?